python/cpython/Doc/library/compiler.rst

 The Python compiler package is a tool for analyzing Python source code and generating Python bytecode.
-The compiler contains libraries to generate an abstract syntax tree from Python source code and to generate Python bytecode from the tree.
+The compiler contains libraries to generate an abstract syntax tree from Python source code and to generate Python :term:`bytecode` from the tree.

 The :mod:`compiler` package is a Python source to bytecode translator written in Python.
 It uses the built-in parser and standard :mod:`parser` module to